 In the Arduino program, select your board.
-Go to Tools>Board>Arduino Leonardo.
+Go to Tools > Board > Arduino Leonardo.
 This littleBits Arduino module is modeled after the Arduino Leonardo and is therefore compatible.

 Next select the serial port that the Arduino will communicate over by going back to "Tools" and selecting the correct port in the "Port" section.
 The name of the port will depend if you are on a Mac or Windows computer.
-On a Mac, it will start with /dev/tty.usbmodem... and a PC will start with COMM… In Windows, you can look for the USB serial device in the ports section of the Windows Device Manager.
+On a Mac, it will start with /dev/tty.usbmodem... and a PC will start with COM… In Windows, you can look for the USB serial device in the ports section of the Windows Device Manager.
 If you are on a Linux machine, the port will look like /dev/ttyUSB…

-If you are unable to move your Pong paddles, you may need to make a slight adjustment to the code in the processing sketch so that you connect to the correct serial port.
+If you are unable to move your Pong paddles, you may need to make a slight adjustment to the code in the Processing sketch so that you connect to the correct serial port.

 Scroll down until you find this line of code: